-Learn something new every day More Info... by email
+Learn something new every day

 To a scientist or engineer, the term energy is the potential of a system to perform work or to produce heat.
-Specific energy is the amount of energy per unit mass.
-Concentration by mass is the measurement of a quantity per unit mass.
-Specific energy may be thought of as the concentration of energy per unit mass.
+Energy more generally is an important and fairly ubiquitous concept, and measuring it makes it more easily quantifiable for research and other calculation-based purposes.
+Concentration by mass is the measurement of a quantity per unit mass, and to this extent specific energy may be thought of as the concentration of energy per unit mass.

 Light, another form of energy, has no mass.
 Therefore, no term exists for the specific energy of light.
-In discussing chemical energy, it is often more useful to be concerned with specific energy on a molecular basis instead of a mass basis.
+In discussing chemical energy, it is often more useful to be concerned with specific measurements on a molecular basis instead of a mass basis.
 A chemist may use joules per mole (J/mol) instead of joules per kilogram, as it is the number of molecules that react that is useful in this application.